DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/what_youll_need.md

 ## Linux (optional)

-The tools listed above can be run in any environment, but at the moment (mid 2024), you need Linux to run the game natively on your computer.
+The tools listed above can be run in any environment, but at the moment (August 2024), you need Linux to run the game natively on your computer.

 A virtual machine will be sufficient for this.
 For your convenience, we have prepared a VM image with project files and tooling in place for you to start a new MGE project (see: [MGE VM](mge_vm)) — but know that you will likely need to update everything, as the VM was prepared for the chapter 1 engine.